CodeyFlex/PlanteWatch/README.md

 - Auto adjusting variables functionality

-- Get status of Real life objects varibles
+- Get status of Plants and Greenhouse variables (Temperature, Humidity, Nutrition, so on.)